-Acknowledgments We thank Robin Evans for some helpful discussion and Noud de Kroon, Tineke Blom and Alexander Ly for providing helpful comments on earlier drafts.
-We thank two anonymous reviewers and the associate editor for helpful comments.
+Acknowledgments.
+The authors are grateful to Bernhard Schölkopf and Robin Evans for stimulating discussions, and to Noud de Kroon, Tineke Blom and Alexander Ly for providing helpful comments on earlier drafts.
+We thank two anonymous reviewers and the Associate Editor for helpful comments.